mvnicosia/gamebook/default_books/Your_Father_The_Hero.md

 You scramble in front of the hearth, hands shaking, and attempt to use the flint to start the fire.

-Your Father walks to the swinging door at the back of the main room, pushing his way through to the kitchen with a loud crack as the door slams against the wall on the other side.
+Your father walks to the swinging door at the back of the main room, pushing his way through to the kitchen with a loud crack as the door slams against the wall on the other side.
 Before the door has begun to swing back, your father comes back through the doorway.

 “Where is your mother?”